 Hearings Set for Hunting and Domestic Goat Restrictions

 The National Park Service is holding public hearings in March on temporary restrictions for certain sport hunting practices in several national preserves in Alaska.
 WRST will also take comments on a proposal to prohibit domestic goats.
 More »

 Both federal and State of Alaska subsistence fishing are permitted in Wrangell-St. Elias National Park and Preserve.
 State harvests are regulated by the State of Alaska while federal subsistence harvests are regulated by the Federal Subsistence Board.
 Federal regulations apply to inland waters within and adjacent to the park and preserve.
 Often federal subsistence and State of Alaska fishing occur simultaneously in the park and preserve.
-To view subsistence harvest records for the Cooper River, click here.
+To view subsistence harvest records for the Copper River, click here.

 The Alaska National Interest Lands Conservation Act (ANILCA) provides a preference for local rural residents over other consumptive users should a shortage of subsistence resources occur and allocation of harvest becomes necessary.
 If the harvest must be limited, State subsistence and general fishing opportunities must be restricted first before any reduction in the harvest for federal subsistence users occurs.